 - Options.
 With a business you can start small, with an online business or service in your neighbourhood.
 This kind of flexibility is harder with property.

 - More expertise required.
 Running a business will most likely require more knowledge, expertise and training.

 - Disruption factor.
 You may have to leave your current job in order to give your business the attention it deserves.

-- Can be risky.
+- Risk of failure.
 Many new businesses fail, so make sure you're aware of all the risks before investing in business.

 Pros and cons of investing in property

 - Higher LVRs.
 Lenders offer higher LVRs on residential loans than commercial loans.

 - Simpler.
 Investing in property requires less time, effort and stress than investing in business.
 Being a landlord is still a role that requires you to do some work, but it isn't as demanding as running your own business.

 - No specialist expertise required.
 You don't need specialist knowledge or training to invest in property (although doing plenty of research does help).